 It is obvious that nobody wants or likes to wait in line.
-Forming queues are necessary in most businesses when demand exceeds supply.
-Luckily, companies are able to manage waiting lines and improve customer experience by using Waiting Line Management Systems.
+Forming queues is necessary for most businesses when demand exceeds supply.
+Luckily, companies are able to manage to wait in lines and improve customer experience by using Waiting Line Management Systems.

-Before understanding what a Waiting Line Management System is, it is important to note that if waiting a line is not managed there is a great chance that a company will lose revenue and customers.
+Before understanding what a Waiting Line Management System is, it is important to note that if waiting for a line is not managed, and there is a great chance that a company will lose revenue and customers.